 About the Office of Credit Ratings

-The Office is charged with administering the rules of the Commission with respect to the practices of NRSROs in determining credit ratings in order to protect users of credit ratings and in the public interest, promoting accuracy in credit ratings issued by NRSROs, working to ensure that credit ratings are not unduly influenced by conflicts of interest, and that NRSROs provide greater transparency and disclosure to investors.
+The Office is charged with administering the rules of the Commission with respect to the practices of NRSROs in determining credit ratings for the protection of users of credit ratings and in the public interest; promoting accuracy in credit ratings issued by NRSROs; and working to ensure that credit ratings are not unduly influenced by conflicts of interest and that NRSROs provide greater transparency and disclosure to investors.

 In support of this mission, OCR conducts examinations of NRSROs to assess and promote compliance with statutory and Commission requirements; monitors the activities of NRSROs, conducts outreach with investors, issuers, and other industry participants; develops and administers rules affecting NRSROs; and provides guidance generally with respect to the Commission’s regulatory initiatives related to NRSROs.
 OCR also liaises with domestic and foreign regulators on credit rating agency initiatives to facilitate regulatory cohesion and enhance the Commission’s role in the global regulatory environment.

 OCR’s executive offices include the Office of the Director, Deputy Director, and Managing Executive.
 OCR staff has expertise in, among other areas, structured finance, corporate finance, municipal finance, financial institutions, insurance companies, and credit rating agencies.